 Did you know you can bake cheesecake in a muffin pan?
 This recipe for creamy mini cheesecakes is so simple and perfect for a small crowd.
 Make sure you use a standard 12-count muffin pan.
 For extra mini cheesecakes baked in a mini muffin pan, see recipe note.

 Cheesecake is one of my favorite desserts and I have two recipes that steal my heart each time: classic cheesecake recipe and no-bake cheesecake.
 Both recipes serve A LOT of people.
 If you love cheesecake, but don’t need an entire cheesecake in the house, try mini cheesecakes instead.
-(I personally can’t be trusted with leftover cheesecake!)

 I have a few mini cheesecake recipes: